16. Contractual Obligations, Commitments and Contingent Liabilities

 Loan commitments are made to accommodate the financial needs of our customers.
 Loan commitments have credit risk essentially the same as that involved in extending loans to customers and are subject to normal credit policies.
 Commitments to extend credit generally have fixed expiration dates, may require payment of a fee, and contain cancellation clauses in the event of an adverse change in the customer’s credit quality.

-Commitments to extend credit in the form of consumer, commercial and business as of December 31, 2023 and December 31, 2022 are as follows:
+The contractual amounts of commitments to extend credit at December 31, 2025 and December 31, 2024 are as follows:

 (in thousands)